Jaimeloeuf/Gasless-Magic/README.md

 # Smart Contract Wallet
 Smart Contract Wallet is a Blockchain wallet/account that runs as a piece of code on the Blockchain (more specifically, the Ethereum Blockchain) to control your funds.
 This contrast with the traditionally available EOA (Externally Owned Accounts) which is just a Private/Public Key pair.
+The whole point of a Smart Contract Wallet is to act exactly like a EOA but with more features like gas abstraction, with better extensibility.

 ## Main features